 The Supreme Court is expected to hear oral arguments in the widow’s appeal later this year.

-Get Help from a Florida Medical Malpractice Lawyer
+Get Help from a Florida Medical Negligence Lawyer

-This case illustrates the complexity and difficulty of pursuing a medical malpractice lawsuit in Florida.
-That is why if you have suffered any injury to due to physician or hospital negligence, it is imperative you get in touch with an experienced Clearwater medical malpractice attorney who understands the system and can ensure your rights are protected.
-Contact the Law Office of Paul B. Genet, P.A., at (727) 538-8865 to speak with a qualified medical malpractice lawyer right away.
+This case illustrates the complexity and difficulty of pursuing a medical negligence lawsuit in Florida.
+That is why if you have suffered any injury to due to physician or hospital negligence, it is imperative you get in touch with an experienced Clearwater medical negligence attorney who understands the system and can ensure your rights are protected.
+Contact the Law Office of Paul B. Genet, P.A., at (727) 538-8865 to speak with a qualified medical negligence lawyer right away.